alexerupakat/alexerupakat/README.md

 - 🌱 I’m currently learning AI/ML techniques.
 - 👯 I’m looking to collaborate on interesting projects

-- 💬 Ask me about
+- 💬 Ask me about Python
 - 📫 How to reach me: alexerupakat@gmail.com

  ⚡